kauefraga/anime-list-python/README.md

 ## 📜 Coming soon...

-- `list`: add visual feedback
-- `list`: the database will grow, therefore query and print only today animes
 - `list`: query and write to a file (-o --output)
-- `list`: query all the animes and display it (-a --all)
-- `open`: show a list of nice websites (-a --all)
 - `open`: if some anime does not exists, display something like: "did you mean {an existing anime}?"

 ## 📝 License